Health insurance in Singapore

 Do I need health insurance in Singapore?

 The answer is yes.
 You cannot benefit from the 3M system if you are not a permanent resident.
-Secondly, because benefiting from one of the best healthcare systems in the world comes at a price.
-That’s why it’s highly advisable to take out private health insurance. for the 1st euro, or complementary CFE insurance if you are registered with the CFE, the most advantageous options for expatriates.
-Every day, we deepen our knowledge of foreign healthcare systems, including Singapore.
-Our sole aim is to offer you the most appropriate insurance contracts for your situation.
+Moreover, benefiting from one of the world’s best healthcare systems at a price is available with Mondassur.
+That’s why it’s more than advisable to take out private health insurance from the 1st euro, or complementary CFE insurance if you’re registered with the CFE, the most advantageous options for expatriates.
+Every day, we expand our knowledge of foreign healthcare systems, including Singapore.
+Our sole aim is to offer you the most appropriate insurance contracts for your situation!

 Which health insurance for Singapore?

-We therefore recommend that you take out a GoldExpat expatriate health insurance policy in advance, as this is the ideal Singapore insurance for Asian countries .
+We recommend that you take out a GoldExpat expatriate health insurance policy in advance, as this is the ideal insurance for Singapore and other Asian countries.

 • Hospitalization reimbursed at 100% of actual costs: Hospitalization must be reimbursed at 100% of actual costs incurred.
 This is a real necessity for Singapore insurance.
 The cost of hospitalization in Singapore is high, so it’s essential that you have 100% coverage in the event of an accident.